gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/belt.rst

 -----------

 - **Pulleys can be made at home**.
 Pulleys can be 3D printed for most situations, allowing you to cut costs and create unique tooth counts easily.
 - **Belts are very strong**.
-They’re reinforced with fiberglass cords that are incredibly hard to break, giving belts immense strength. (*If you break a belt, it’s most likely because it was out of alignment or tensioned far too tightly*.)
+They're reinforced with fiberglass cords that are incredibly hard to break, giving belts immense strength. (*If you break a belt, it's most likely because it was out of alignment or tensioned far too tightly*.)
 - **When tensioned correctly, there is absolutely no slop**.
-Engines use timing belt for a reason - because it’s the best possible solution for them to perfectly synchronize their shafts.
-There’s nothing that matches the rotational accuracy of a properly tensioned belt.
+Engines use timing belt for a reason - because it's the best possible solution for them to perfectly synchronize their shafts.
+There's nothing that matches the rotational accuracy of a properly tensioned belt.
 - **Belts are efficient and quiet**.
-Compared to the loud shredding sound of a chain run, belt runs are dead silent, and they’re more efficient than chains (although this makes zero practical impact in the robotics use case).
+Compared to the loud shredding sound of a chain run, belt runs are dead silent, and they're more efficient than chains (although this makes zero practical impact in the robotics use case).

 Disadvantages:
 --------------

-- **Belts aren’t customizable**.
-You buy a belt of a specific length and you’re stuck with that length until you buy another one.
-This isn’t too bad if you’re planning out your robot properly, but chain will work better for prototypes where the chain length will be changing often.
+- **Belts aren't customizable**.
+You buy a belt of a specific length and you're stuck with that length until you buy another one.
+This isn't too bad if you're planning out your robot properly, but chain will work better for prototypes where the chain length will be changing often.
 - **Belts can be wider than alternatives (especially chain)**.
-This probably won’t have much of an impact, but belt can often be wider than other power transmission methods, so it may not always fit.
+This probably won't have much of an impact, but belt can often be wider than other power transmission methods, so it may not always fit.
-- **Belts can be expensive (but you’ll save money with pulleys)**.
-While you can buy chain 10 feet at a time, you’ll most likely be buying each belt brand new.
-While this can get expensive, you’ll be saving money on pulleys.
+- **Belts can be expensive (but you'll save money with pulleys)**.
+While you can buy chain 10 feet at a time, you'll most likely be buying each belt brand new.
+While this can get expensive, you'll be saving money on pulleys.

 .. figure:: images/belt/belt-wrap-2.png
    :alt: Properly done belt wrap with tensioners